 Any political arrangement has its advantages.
 Representative and direct democracy have demonstrated their disadvantages.
 American democracy has often failed when it has allowed (indeed, encouraged) people to decide issues that they had no business deciding; but in recent years, the need for a form of qualified democracy has become more obvious.

 Any form of government will have its weaknesses and complexities.
 There may always be a need for familiar concepts (e.g., checks and balances) in American forms of government.
 The point expressed here is simply that there is no practical alternative to a form of government in which the people who make decisions have a demonstrated understanding of what they are deciding.
-How that principle is operationalized in a specific form of qualified democracy is a question for another day.
+How that principle is operationalized in a specific form of qualified democracy is a question for another post.